IELTS Syllabus 2026: Check Exam Pattern, Topics, and Tips

 Also Check: IELTS Speaking Tips

-IELTS Syllabus: Academic vs General Training
+IELTS Syllabus 2026: Academic vs General Training

-The IELTS exam is offered in 2 formats: IELTS Academic and IELTS General Training, each tailored for different purposes.
-While the Listening and Speaking sections are the same for both versions, the Reading and Writing sections differ in terms of content and complexity.
-Here are the key differences between IELTS Academic and General Training syllabi.
+The IELTS exam is offered in 2 types: IELTS Academic and IELTS General Training.
+The Listening and Speaking sections are the same for both versions, while the Reading and Writing sections differ in terms of content and complexity.

 Section IELTS Academic IELTS General